 For months, polls had shown the Social Democrats bleeding support to the far left as well as the nationalist Danish People’s Party.
 A well-run campaign staved off defeat but only because Thorning-Schmidt effectively cannibalized her coalition partners.
 Both the Radikale Venstre and the far-left Socialists — who left the government a year early — lost more than half their seats each.

-The People’s Party, seen as “far right” and xenophobic in the past, has both moderated and moved the center ground in Danish politics to the right, making itself more electable in the process.
+The People’s Party, seen in the past as “far right” and xenophobic, has both become more moderate and managed to shift the center ground in Danish politics to the right, making itself more electable in the process.

 Its positions defy ideological consistency.
-The nationalists advocate a restrictive immigration regime and strong law and order policies traditionally associated with the right as well as an extensive welfare state traditionally supported by the left.
+The nationalists advocate a restrictive immigration regime and strong law-and-order policies traditionally associated with the right but also an extensive welfare state traditionally supported by the left.
 It is this combination that appeals especially to blue-collar voters.

 The Financial Times argues that at its core, “the party promises to protect the generous Danish welfare state by restricting access to it.”